dekkaladiwakar/tm-api-gateway/README.md

 While the project effectively meets its current objectives, there are areas identified for future development:

 1. **User Deletion and Task Management**: Presently, deleting users does not automatically remove their tasks.
-2. **Unit Testing**: More extensive testing is planned to ensure robustness.
+2. **Unit Testing**: Extensive testing needs to be added to ensure robustness.
-3. **Error Handling**: Improvement in error management is a target area.
+3. **Error Handling**: Improvement in error management.
-4. **Code Documentation**: Aiming for more comprehensive and clearer code comments.
+4. **Code Documentation**: Comprehensive and clearer code comments.

 ### Environment Setup